SoftUni-Internal/interactive-content/EN/00-Defining-Classes/04-Methods.md

 A method is a collection of statements that perform some specific task and return the result to the caller.

-A method can perform some specific task without returning anything.
+In some cases, they can do so without returning anything.

-Methods allow us to reuse the code without retyping the code.

-In Java, every method must be part of some class.

 Methods are time savers and help us to reuse the code without retyping the code.

+In Java, every method must be a part of a class.

-The following example defines a method called **increaseHP** inside a class named Car.
+The following example defines a method called `increaseHP` inside a class named Car.

-When called, this method increases the internal **horsePower** variable with a given value.
+When called, this method increases the internal `horsePower` variable with a given value.

 ```java
 class Car {